 What Dish buying Sprint Nextel means for your TV set

-the Dish Network booth is seen at the 2013 International CES at the Las Vegas Convention Center on January 9, 2013 in Las Vegas, Nev.
+Signage at the Dish Network booth at the 2013 International CES at the Las Vegas Convention Center.

 In his years as a satellite-TV pioneer, Charles Ergen has rarely shied away from a fight.
 The CEO of Dish Network kicked up a corporate storm today with a $25.5 billion bid to buy Sprint Nextel.
 Ergen compared the bid to an episode of "Seinfeld": a seemingly random series of events that ties together in the end.